wangyx-byte/mcp-server/server/mcp_server_rtc/README.md

 ### Tool1: start_voice_chat

 - Detailed Description:
-  In real-time audio and video scenarios, you can call this interface to introduce an intelligent agent into the room for AI real-time interaction.
-  RTC provides one-stop access to ASR, TTS, and LLM, while also supporting channel services, allowing flexible access to third-party large models/Agents through this interface.
+  Call the StartVoiceChat interface to launch an AI agent with listening and speaking capabilities in your application, enabling it to have natural, smooth, and human-like real-time conversations with real users.
+  This interface integrates automatic speech recognition (ASR), large language model (LLM), and text-to-speech (TTS) capabilities in one stop, and ensures an ultimate conversation experience through Volcano Engine's low-latency real-time communication technology.
+You can access Volcano Engine's complete AI service suite out of the box, and also support flexible integration of self-developed or third-party ASR, LLM, and TTS services.
 - Trigger Example: Start a conversational AI agent

 ### Tool2: update_voice_chat

-- Detailed Description:
-  In real-time audio and video call scenarios, if you need to operate the intelligent agent, such as interrupting the agent during voice output, you can achieve this by calling this interface.
+- Detailed Description: After successfully starting an agent task through StartVoiceChat, you can call this interface at any moment during the conversation to send commands to the task, achieving rich real-time interactive effects.
+Using this interface can implement functions including but not limited to: interrupt the agent's current voice broadcast; return Function Calling tool invocation results to LLM; end the current user's voice input and trigger a new round of conversation; let the agent actively broadcast a specified text; dynamically input context to LLM; input images to LLM with visual capabilities, etc.
 - Trigger Example: Interrupt this agent

 ### Tool3: stop_voice_chat

 - Detailed Description:
-  In real-time audio and video call scenarios, if you need to end the agent's voice chat service, you can achieve this by calling this interface.
+  If you need to end the agent's voice chat service, you can achieve this by calling this interface.
 - Trigger Example: Stop/close this agent

 ## Compatible Platforms